emmicayer/Mechatronics-Repository/docs/plots.rst

-Encoder plots showning position and velocity versus time for both the left and right motors
+Encoder Plots
 ===============

+These four plots show the encoder position and velocity values versus time for both the left and right motors.

 Left Position
 .. figure:: _source/plot1_left_pos.png